-Payment type Payment description and how to make a payment Direct credit Make a lump sum or regular contribution by using online or phone banking.
-You can make deposits into the MAS Retirement Savings Scheme account 06-0541-0107564-00, entering these details: Particulars MAS Member Number Code Surname Reference MASRSS Direct debit Make a regular contribution by direct debit.
-You can set up regular weekly, monthly, fortnightly, quarterly, six-monthly or annual payments.
-Complete the Direct Debit Authority Form available at mas.co.nz/retirement-savings-documents You can increase, reduce or suspend your regular direct debit payments at any time by completing a Direct Debit Change Form available at mas.co.nz/retirement-savings-documents
+Payment type Payment description and how to make a payment Direct credit • Make a lump sum or regular contribution by using online or phone banking.
+You can make deposits into the MAS Retirement Savings Scheme account, using these details: Account name MAS Retirement Savings Scheme Account number 06-0541-0107564-00 Particulars MAS Member number Code Surname Reference MASRSS Direct debit Make a regular contribution by direct debit. • You can set up regular weekly, fortnightly, monthly, quarterly, six-monthly or annual payments.
+Complete the Direct Debit Authority Form available at mas.co.nz/retirement-savings-documents. • payments at any You can increase, reduce or suspend your regular direct debit payments at any time by completing a Direct Debit Change Form available at mas.co.nz/retirement-savings-documents.